 Homily for the solemnity of Corpus Christi, year A15 Jun 2017, by Sermons in

-The Solemnity we celebrate today, Corpus Christi or the Body and Blood of Jesus Christ dates back to the 13th century, though it celebrates something much older.
-The word of God did not take flesh in the 13th century just as the Holy Spirit did not begin to exist on Pentecost day, we rather commemorate today the new and everlasting covenant sealed with the blood of Jesus Christ.
+The Solemnity we celebrate today, Corpus Christi or the Body and Blood of Jesus Christ, dates back to the 13th century, though it celebrates something much older.
+The word of God did not take flesh in the 13th century just as the Holy Spirit did not begin to exist on Pentecost day; we rather commemorate today the new and everlasting covenant sealed with the blood of Jesus Christ.
 It is a new covenant because there was one before it.

-Everything was done as the Lord had directed and the Passover meal began.
-And as they were eating he took some bread, and when he had said the blessing he broke it and gave it to them.
-Take it, he said this is my body.
+Everything was done as the Lord had directed, and the Passover meal began.
+And as they were eating, he took some bread, and when he had said the blessing, he broke it and gave it to them.
+Take it; he said this is my body.
 Then he took a cup, and when he had returned thanks he gave it to them, and all drank from it, and he said to them, this is my blood, the blood of the covenant which is to be poured out for many (Mk.
 14:22-24).
-Jesus changed the meaning of the Passover feast, it is no longer the memorial of the freedom from the land of slavery but freedom from the power of sin and death.
+Jesus changed the meaning of the Passover feast; it is no longer the memorial of the freedom from the land of slavery but freedom from the power of sin and death.
 Jesus offered his body and blood for our salvation; what the blood of animals could not do, his blood did it.

-At Mass therefore, we continue to offer the body and blood of Jesus Christ for the salvation of the world.
-It is a sacrifice made once and for all, he will never die again.
+At Mass, therefore, we continue to offer the body and blood of Jesus Christ for the world’s salvation.
+It is a sacrifice made once and for all; he will never die again.
 He gave the Church the power to transform ordinary bread and wine into his body and blood as he did himself.
 He said to the men he had chosen, do this in memory of me (Lk.
 22:19).
 He did not ask them to act what he did, but to do what he did.
-Jesus did not act drama, it was reality, and so the Church does not act drame when she offers the Mass.
+Jesus did not act drama; it was reality, so the Church does not act drama when she offers the Mass.

-At the Eucharistic table we celebrate the Passover from death to life.
-We celebrate the salvation of our souls, we celebrate our oneness with God.
-Our faith in the Holy Eucharist must be firm, it defines who we are; Christians, Catholics, one people, one faith.
-We are called therefore and reminded today to become what we eat and drink.
+At the Eucharistic table, we celebrate the Passover from death to life.
+We celebrate the salvation of our souls; we celebrate our oneness with God.
+Our faith in the Holy Eucharist must be firm; it defines who we are; Christians, Catholics, one people, one faith.
+We are called, therefore, and reminded today to become what we eat and drink.